 - 1. Initiating the Investigation - a.
-Whoever receives a complaint of discrimination, harassment or bullying pursuant to subsection C.1. shall immediately notify the appropriate investigator who shall respond to the complaint and investigate.
-The investigator of a complaint is determined as follows. - 1) If the alleged incident occurred under the jurisdiction of the principal, the investigator is the principal or designee, unless the alleged perpetrator is the principal, the assistant superintendent of human resources, the superintendent or a member of the board.
-If the alleged perpetrator is any other employee, the principal or designee shall conduct the investigation in consultation with the assistant superintendent of human resources or designee. - 2) If the alleged perpetrator is the principal, the assistant superintendent of human resources or designee is the investigator. - 3) If the alleged incident occurred outside of the jurisdiction of a principal (for example, at the central office), the assistant superintendent of human resources or designee is the investigator unless the alleged perpetrator is the assistant superintendent of human resources, the superintendent or a member of the board. - 4) If the alleged perpetrator is the assistant superintendent of human resources, the superintendent or designee is the investigator. - 5) If the alleged perpetrator is the superintendent, the board attorney is the investigator.
-(In such cases, whoever receives a complaint of discrimination, harassment or bullying shall immediately notify the assistant superintendent of human resources who shall immediately notify the board chair.
+Whoever receives a complaint of discrimination, harassment, or bullying pursuant to subsection C.1 shall immediately notify the appropriate investigator who shall respond to the complaint and investigate.
+The investigator of a complaint is determined as follows. - 1) If the alleged incident occurred under the jurisdiction of the principal, the investigator is the principal or designee, unless the alleged perpetrator is the principal, the assistant superintendent of human resources, the superintendent, or a member of the board.
+If the alleged perpetrator is any other employee, the principal or designee shall conduct the investigation in consultation with the assistant superintendent of human resources or designee. - 2) If the alleged perpetrator is the principal, the assistant superintendent of human resources or designee is the investigator. - 3) If the alleged incident occurred outside of the jurisdiction of a principal (for example, at the central office), the assistant superintendent of human resources or designee is the investigator unless the alleged perpetrator is the assistant superintendent of human resources, the superintendent, or a member of the board. - 4) If the alleged perpetrator is the assistant superintendent of human resources, the superintendent or designee is the investigator.

+- 5) If the alleged perpetrator is the superintendent, the board attorney is the investigator.
+(In such cases, whoever receives a complaint of discrimination, harassment, or bullying shall immediately notify the assistant superintendent of human resources who shall immediately notify the board chair.
 The board chair shall direct the board attorney to respond to the complaint and investigate.) - 6) If the alleged perpetrator is a member of the board, the board attorney is the investigator.
-(In such cases, whoever receives a complaint of discrimination, harassment or bullying shall immediately notify the superintendent who shall direct the board attorney to respond to the complaint and investigate.
+(In such cases, whoever receives a complaint of discrimination, harassment, or bullying shall immediately notify the superintendent who shall direct the board attorney to respond to the complaint and investigate.
 Unless the board chair is the alleged perpetrator, the superintendent shall also notify the board chair of the complaint.) - b.
-As applicable, the investigator shall immediately notify the Title IX, Section 504, ADA or other relevant coordinator of the complaint, and, as appropriate, may designate the coordinator to conduct the investigation.
+As applicable, the investigator shall immediately notify the Title IX, Section 504, ADA, or other relevant coordinator of the complaint, and, as appropriate, may designate the coordinator to conduct the investigation. - c.
+The investigator shall explain the process of the investigation to the complainant and inquire as to whether the complainant would like to suggest a course of corrective action. - d.
+Written documentation of all reports and complaints, as well as the school system's response, must be maintained in accordance with policy 1710/4021/7230. - e.
+Failure to investigate and/or address claims of discrimination, harassment, or bullying shall result in disciplinary action.